kourge/sheriff/README.markdown

 Rakefile
 --------
-The Rakefile contains various tasks that are either necessary for the Sheriff Duty app to continue to function properly, or useful for maintenance activities to be run as a cron job.
+The Rakefile contains various tasks that are either necessary for the Sheriff Duty app to continue to function properly, or useful for maintenance activities.

 When run directly: